 The switch can be configured to use a variety of hashing options.
 To achieve the most even traffic distribution, select options that exhibit a wide range of values for your particular network.
 Avoid hashing on information that is not usually present in the expected traffic, or which does not vary.

-The G8264 supports the following hashing options:
+The G8052 supports the following hashing options, which can be used in any combination: